dev-academy-programme/concepts/server/express.md

 Express is a minimalist web framework for Node.js.
-Express makes it easy to create server-side web applications by providing and easy way to read and manipulate the HTTP requests and responses.
+Express makes it easy to create server-side web applications by providing an easy way to read and manipulate the HTTP requests and responses.

 ### Responding with a string

-Responding to a client request is often just a matter of using the `res` argument.
-This argument is actually a Node.js response object that is provided through Express.
+Responding to a client request is often just a matter of using the `res` parameter.
+This is a Node.js response object that is provided through Express.
 The following is a simple web server that only responds with "Hello world" when a `GET` request is made to the root of the application, which is listening on port 3000.

 ```js
 // server.js